lac0220/lac0220/README.md

 💻 Love building a responsive environment and web design by using various <b>Front-End Development Technologies and Tools</b>

-🔎 <b>Always open to discussing new front-end positions and constantly seeking to join challenging projects to expand my coding skills</b>
+🔎 <b>Constantly seeking to join challenging projects and always open to discussing new front-end positions to expand my coding skills</b>
 <br />

 ---